Wall Street pulls near its all-time high

 A separate report Wednesday on activity for U.S. services business was more encouraging.
 It said growth was stronger last month than expected for businesses in the retail, finance, insurance and other industries.

-The report from the Institute for Supply Management's survey also said that prices were increasing at their slowest rate since April.
-That's important because the main argument against the Fed's cutting interest rates is that it could push inflation higher.
+The report from the Institute for Supply Management’s survey also said that prices were increasing at their slowest rate since April.
+That’s important because the main argument against cutting interest rates is that it could worsen inflation.

-Lower interest rates can boost prices for all kinds of investments, and bitcoin climbed again to top $93,000 following its scary downward run in recent weeks.
+Lower interest rates can boost prices for all kinds of investments, and bitcoin climbed above $93,000 following its scary downward run in recent weeks.
 It briefly plunged below $81,000 last month.

 On the losing end of Wall Street were relatively few companies, including one out of every three stocks in the S&P 500 index.
 But among them were some of the market’s most influential stocks, which kept indexes in check.

-Microsoft slipped 1.4% and was the heaviest weight on the S&P 500.
+Microsoft fell 2.5% and was the heaviest weight on the S&P 500.

+Macy’s lost 1.1% after flipping between losses and gains through the day.
+It reported a profit for the latest quarter that was much better than the loss that analysts were expecting, but its stock had already come into the day with a gain for the year so far that more than doubled the S&P 500’s.

 In stock markets abroad, indexes were close to flat in Europe following a mixed finish in Asia.

-Japan’s Nikkei 225 jumped 1.1% on gains for technology stocks like Tokyo Electron, which jumped 4.7%.
+Japan’s Nikkei 225 jumped 1.1% on gains for technology stocks like Tokyo Electron.
 SoftBank Group Corp. leaped 6.4% following reports that its founder, Masayoshi Son, regretted having to sell shares in computer chipmaker Nvidia to help pay for other investments.

 Chinese indexes sank following the release of data showing weaker factory activity.
 Stocks fell 1.3% in Hong Kong and 0.5% in Shanghai.